louislam/dockge/README.md

 The naming idea was coming from Twitch emotes like `sadge`, `bedge` or `wokege`.
 They are all ending with `-ge`.

-If you are not comfortable with the pronunciation, you can call it `Dockage`
+If you are not comfortable with the pronunciation, you can call it `Dockage`.

 #### Can I manage a single container without `compose.yaml`?